 - See your doctor or talk to a continence professional if you have any concerns about your toilet habits.

 Incontinence means involuntary leakage of urine (wee) or faeces (poo) or both.
-Over four million Australians are affected by accidental leakage from the bladder and bowel.
+Over four million Australians are affected by accidental leakage from the and bowel.
 Incontinence can occur in men or women of any age, but it is more common in older people.